History & Culture

 Military History

-The United States military introduced another layer of history to the landscape of Central Whidbey Island, with the construction of Fort Casey Military Reservation in the late 1890s.
-Built on the bluff above Admiralty Head, Fort Casey was part of a three-fort defense system designed to protect the entrance to Puget Sound.
+The United States military added a significant chapter to the story of Central Whidbey Island with the construction of Fort Casey Military Reservation in the late 1890s.
+Positioned strategically on the bluff above Admiralty Head, Fort Casey was part of a three-fort defense system designed to safeguard the entrance to Puget Sound.

-Along the southern entrance to the Reserve, visitors travelling along Highway 20 will notice the Outlying Field, established during World War II as a way to train pilots flying first, propeller fighters, then jet fighters.
-The OLF is part of Navel Air Station Whidbey Island, where pilots continue to train for combat.
+Further south, along Highway 20, travelers encounter the Outlying Field (OLF), established during World War II to train pilots.
+Initially used for propeller fighters and later for jet fighters, the OLF remains active today as part of Naval Air Station Whidbey Island, where pilots continue to train for combat missions.

 Park footer